Wiki · Concept · Last reviewed June 25, 2026

 Definition

 OAuth for Browser-Based Apps refers to the IETF OAuth Working Group draft OAuth 2.0 for Browser-Based Applications, by Aaron Parecki, Philippe De Ryck, and David Waite.
-The version used here is draft-ietf-oauth-browser-based-apps-26, published on 4 December 2025 with intended status Best Current Practice.
+The version used here is draft-ietf-oauth-browser-based-apps-26, with the Datatracker listing it as an active Internet-Draft, intended status Best Current Practice, and latest revision dated 3 December 2025.
+The text itself is dated December 2025 and says it expires on 7 June 2026.
 Until an RFC number exists, policy should cite the draft version explicitly.

 How It Works